hy-chou/kukudy/README.md

 ### 2. Update config files

-Using the `openvpn` daemon, kukudy specifies the VPN server to connect to and the configurations with a `.ovpn` file provided by NordVPN.
+Using the `openvpn` daemon, kukudy specifies the VPN server to connect to and the configurations with an `.ovpn` file provided by NordVPN.

 Download the latest server list by running